crazeface/CS345_FinalProject/README.md

 and its unique twist on conventional languages.
 So, we decided to take a modern approach and developed a hip-hop flavored programming language.

-Each "rapper" functions as a value that can be modified based on which operations the "verses" contain.
+Each "rapper" functions as a value that can be modified based on which operations his "verses" contain.
 "Verses" are singular to individual rappers and can contain mathematical operations, conditional statements, and loops.
 We have also allowed users to input their own values to each rapper and to generate random values that can be assigned.
 A series of operations is possible by chaining together multiple math operations with the keyword "AND."